IBM/sonar-cryptography/docs/DETECTION_RULE_STRUCTURE.md

 You should use the information contained into the detection context and the type of the detection value, to decide the type of translation you want to apply.

 Then, you should use some cryptography knowledge to translate your findings into the correct mapper classes.
-It is easy to translate by default what you detected as an *Algorithm* (from `engine`) into an *Algorithm* (from `mapper`).
+It is easy to translate what you detected as an *Algorithm* (from `engine`) into an *Algorithm* (from `mapper`).
-But if you know that this algorithm is used for public key encryption in the specific context in which you detect it, you may keep this information by detecting it with a `PublicKeyContext`, and then decide to translate it into a `PublicKeyEncryption` (which is a superclass of mapper's `Algorithm`).
+But if you know that this algorithm is used for public key encryption in the specific context in which you detect it, you may keep this information by using the context `PublicKeyContext` in your detection rule, and then decide to translate it into a `PublicKeyEncryption` (which is a superclass of mapper's `Algorithm`).

 As a rule a thumb, there is almost always a straightforward translation of the assets you detect.
 But if you keep sufficiently enough information using the context and if you use some cryptography knowledge, you may translate your finding into a more specific class which will then bring more information into the CBOM.